Student Travel Information

 International Travel (Incl.
 USA)

 Requires a letter from SD67 International Program for Immigration.
-Our program must be notified of exact travel details, including itinerary, a minimum of 10 days in advance.
-Once received, ISP will prepare travel documents.
+The International Student Program Department must be notified of exact travel details, including travel itinerary, accommodations, and supervisors a minimum of 14 days in advance.
+Once received, ISP will decision the request and prepare the necessary documents, if approved.

 Travelling without SD67 Homestay or Staff